stephenclemmer/reading-notes/class-06.md

 # Problem Domain, Objects, and the DOM

+These concepts are fundamental for understanding the mechanisms behind javascript and progressing from a beginner understanding to a more advanced understanding or what is happening under the hood of JavaScript.

 ## JavaScript Object Basics

 An object is a collection of *related* data and/or functionality.
 These usually consist of several variables and functions (which are called properties and methods when they are inside objects)